AnthonySteele/MvcRouteTester/README.md

 Test that a web route matching the url exists, and that it meets expectations.
 The expectations can be given in different ways  - as an anon-typed object, as an IDictionary of names and values, or to just check the controller and action method names.

+	public static void HasRoute(RouteCollection routes, string url, string body, IDictionary<string, string> expectedProps)

+You can also specify a request body.
+This can be used for testing that post body data is mapped to route parameters. application/x-www-form-urlencoded values are supported.

     public static void NoRoute(RouteCollection routes, string url)

 Test that a web route matching the url does not exist.